-- 15.9.3.7 Responsibilities of the analyst: - All analysts shall participate in at least one proficiency test per year in each subdiscipline (controlled substances, firearms, forensic biology, etc.) in which he/she performs casework analysis.
+- that laboratory. - Ensuring that proficiency tests are done in a timely manner and forwarded to the quality manager for submission to the external provider. - 15.9.3.7 Responsibilities of the analyst: - All analysts shall participate in at least one proficiency test per year in each subdiscipline (controlled substances, firearms, forensic biology, etc.) in which he/she performs casework analysis.
 DNA analysts shall participate in proficiency tests in accordance with the current national DNA guidelines. - Except for justifiable circumstances, proficiency tests shall be submitted to the provider by the stated due date.
 When such cannot be met, an analyst shall notify his supervisor and the quality manager before the due date and get an extension for completing a proficiency test, if necessary. - 5.9.3.1 Proficiency tests are analyzed by approved analytical methods.
 The overall performance of Forensic Services personnel on proficiency tests is reviewed as part of the annual management review and preventive action is taken as necessary.
 Proficiency tests are not subject to policies adopted for efficiency or expediency of casework. - 15.9.3.1.1 A proficiency test shall be treated like a routine case as much as possible.
+This includes logging it in as a case, storing it as a case, providing normal chain of custody, and performing the routine administrative and technical review.
+Proficiency test provider data sheets that serve as the "report" for the proficiency test shall be technically and administratively reviewed. - Examiners shall bring to bear whatever procedures and protocols they possess to derive correct answers to the questions posed by the proficiency test.
+All parts of a proficiency test shall be examined as completely as approved analytical methods allow. - Quantitation of controlled substances proficiency tests shall not be performed unless the provider will be providing an evaluation of the auantitative results. - Multiple analysts may perform different parts of the examination of a proficiency test if that is how casework is examined. - 15.9.3.1.2 Proficiency test samples may be used as training samples or for competency testing. - 15.9.3.1.3 Scientific Research Tests are not treated as proficiency tests. - 5.9.3.2 The Forensic Services proficiency testing program complies with the ASCLD/LAB

-This includes logging it in as a case, storing it as a case, providing normal chain of custody, and performing the routine administrative and technical review. - Examiners shall bring to bear whatever procedures and protocols they possess to derive correct answers to the questions posed by the proficiency test.
-All parts of a proficiency test shall be examined as completely as approved analytical methods allow. - Quantilation of controlled substances proficiency tests shall not be performed unless the provider will be providing an evaluation of the quantitative results. - Multiple analysts may perform different parts of the examination of a proficiency test if that is how casework is examined. - 15.9.3.1.2 Proficiency test samples may be used as training samples or for competency testing. - 15.9.3.1.3 Scientific Research Tests are not treated as proficiency tests. - 5.9.3.2 The Forensic Services proficiency testing program complies with the ASCLD/LAB Proficiency Review Program. - 5.9.3.3 Each analyst shall take a proficiency test within the first year of being approved to perform casework analysis and at least one proficiency test per calendar year thereafter in each subdiscipline in which the forensic scientist or technician performs examinations.
+Proficiency Review Program.